Cornelius Newton Bliss Jr.: Personal life

 Through his later life, he continued to promote the arts, serving as president of the Metropolitan Opera from 1938 to 1946.
 His sister, Lillie P. Bliss (d.
 1931), was the founder of the Museum of Modern Art, and he supported that effort as well.
 During World War II, he was a chairman of the American Red Cross committee on war activities and became interim chairman of the American Red Cross when regular chairman Norman Davis became ill.
-He was also a member of the famous Jekyll Island Club (aka The Millionaires Club) on Jekyll Island, Georgia.
+He was a member of the famous Jekyll Island Club (aka The Millionaires Club) on Jekyll Island, Georgia.

-In late March 1949, he became ill, and died in Roosevelt Hospital on April 5, 1949, after 10 days of increasing sickness.
+In late March 1949, he became ill, and died in Roosevelt Hospital on April 5, 1949.